traustid/neo4j-indie-music/README.md

 ### Extracting Wikipedia Data

 Wikipedia contains articles about nearly all the bands that I'm interested in and it's members.
-By looking at one sample page, the one about [Do Make Say Think](https://en.wikipedia.org/wiki/Do_Make_Say_Think) one will see that it's structured in quite a good way for extracting relevand data.
+By looking at one sample page, the one about [Do Make Say Think](https://en.wikipedia.org/wiki/Do_Make_Say_Think) one will see that it's structured in quite a good way for extracting relevant data.
+On the top we have the title of the page, a `h1` element with class `firstHeading`.
+On the right we have